adamhenson/jquery-snapnav/README.md

 A jQuery plugin that sets an element fixed to the top of the window when the top of the element meets or is above it.

-The element snaps back in it's original position if the original position is met.
+The element snaps back in its original position if the original position is met.

 Usage
 -------------